PrestaShop/prestashop-specs/back-office/wishlist.md

 - From a favorites list

 Functional rules:
-I can modify the quantity, the combinations and the customization of all my favorite products (in stock, out of stock) by clicking on the Pencil in my favorite products list.
+I can modify the quantity, the combinations, and the customizations of all my favorites (in stock and out of stock) by clicking on the pencil icon.

 When I click on the Pencil, I am redirected to the product sheet to make my modifications.
 Once the changes are made, you will have to click on the heart to add the new product as a favorite.
 At this point, the new quantity, combination and / or customization will overwrite the original product in the favorites list.